Watermelon as a Palestinian symbol: Origins

 In 1993, as part of the Oslo Accords, the flag was recognized by Israel as that of the Palestinian Authority.
 At the time, The New York Times claimed "young men were once arrested for carrying sliced watermelons", but Palestinian artist Sliman Mansour has cast doubt on the validity of these claims.
 A later editor's note to the article says "Given the ambiguity of the situation, The Times should either have omitted the anecdote or made it clear that the report was unconfirmed."

 Resurgence

 In 2023, the Israeli Ministry of National Security banned the Palestinian flag in public places.
 In response, many Israelis displayed watermelon stickers with "This is not a Palestinian flag."

 Since the outbreak of the Gaza war in 2023, the watermelon symbol has experienced a resurgence in popularity.
-Individuals have been leveraging it, often using watermelon emojis (🍉) on various social media platforms to show support for Palestine.
+Individuals have been leveraging it, often using watermelon emojis on various social media platforms to show support for Palestine.
 In particular, the symbol may be used to circumvent censorship and shadow banning on some platforms (a practice called "algospeak"), avoiding more overt symbols such as Palestinian flags.

 For example, when the Dutch MP Esther Ouwehand (Party for the Animals) was told to change her Palestinian flag shirt during a debate, she returned in a printed watermelon-themed shirt.

+Training materials for the New York City Police Department categorized the watermelon, along with the kuffiyeh, as antisemitic symbols.